kaycebasques/technicalwriting.dev/searchboxes.rst

 .. image:: /_static/git-home-20240218.png

-Git doesn't seem to have a quickstart page; this reference page seemed like the next best choice.
+I didn't notice a tutorial link from the homepage so this reference index seemed like the next best choice.
 It has the same search box UI as the homepage.

 .. image:: /_static/git-reference-20240218.png